Vestibular rehabilitation: Training and certification

-Vestibular rehabilitation can be facilitated by a medical professional with a specialization in neurology or vestibular disorders.
+Vestibular rehabilitation can be facilitated by a medical professional who specializes in neurology or vestibular disorders.
 An official specialist certification is not required, and in many places, is not offered.
-The leading association of physical therapists in each country determines what disciplines have specialization status and the requirements of an individual to obtain certification in a specialty.
+The leading association of physical therapists in each country determines what disciplines have specialization status and the requirements of an individual to obtain certification in a speciality.

 In the US

 Members of the American Physical Therapy Association (APTA) who undergo specialist certification in neurology via the American Board of Physical Therapy Specialties (ABPTS) can administer vestibular rehabilitation exercises.
-While the APTA does not offer official certification in vestibular rehabilitation, it does offer courses regarding vestibular rehabilitation at introductory and advanced levels.
+While APTA does not offer official certification in vestibular rehabilitation, it does offer courses regarding vestibular rehabilitation at introductory and advanced levels.
 The Academy of Neurologic Physical Therapy and the Vestibular Rehabilitation Special Interest Group are working to have the APTA establish VR as an official specialty offered by the ABPTS.

 The American Musculoskeletal Institute (AMSI) offers a 3-day course that results in a therapist being designated a Certified Vestibular Rehabilitation Specialist (Cert.
 VRS).

 Members of the American Occupational Therapy Association (AOTA) who obtain specialty certification in low-vision rehabilitation are equipped to treat vision issues that arise from vestibular dysfunction or disorders.